bbauska/meta-react-basics/README.md

 more about modules.

-Modules can help you to save and access your code in a more structured way, and in this reading (05), you\'ll learn about some foundational concepts of working with JavaScript modules.
+Modules can help you to save and access your code in a more structured way, and in this reading (05), you&apos;ll learn about some foundational concepts of working with JavaScript modules.

 This knowledge is crucial in order to understand the syntax and the